 Team directory: W

-Ebonya Washington is Professor of Economics and Political Science.
+Ebonya Washington is the Samuel C. Park Jr. Professor of Economics.
 She received her PhD in economics at MIT in 2003.
 She specializes in public finance and political economy with research interests in the interplay of race, gender and political representation; the behavioral motivations and consequences of political participation and the processes through which low income Americans meet their financial needs.
-Her work has appeared in the Journal of Human Resources and the Quarterly Journal of Economics.
+Her work has appeared in the American Economic Review and the Quarterly Journal of Economics.

 Steven Wilkinson, Nilekani Professor of India and South Asian Studies and Professor of Political Science and International Affairs